stavroskladis/seamcarver-cpp/README.md

 - **Vertical Seams**: Support height reduction

 ### Important Note
-The times are indicative and based on my hardware.
-Also, the timing has been moved to debug builds only in order to keep the release builds I/O free (concerning the printing to console) and as fast as possible.
+The times are indicative and based on my hardware and build settings.
+Timing output is printed in debug builds only to keep release builds I/O-free and as fast as possible.

 ## License